frontenddogma/web-development-glossary/manuscript/i.md

 : Not coming from outside of one’s organization.

 International Organization for Standardization
 : An international standard-setting body composed of representatives from various national standards organizations.
-Founded in 1947, the ISO promotes worldwide proprietary, industrial, and commercial standards.&nbsp;[†](#w-iso) ℹ︎&nbsp;[iso.org](https://www.iso.org/)
+Founded in 1947, the ISO promotes world-wide proprietary, industrial, and commercial standards.&nbsp;[†](#w-iso) ℹ︎&nbsp;[iso.org](https://www.iso.org/)

 Internationalization
 : The process of designing a software application so that it can be adapted to various languages and regions without engineering changes.&nbsp;[†](#w-i18n-l10n)